 The Transport Finance Law Review: Norway

 Norway is a leading nation in the shipping industry, and has long traditions in the sector.
 Norway has a strong knowledge base in a highly competitive market.
-Norway ranks as the world's fifth largest shipping nation by fleet value in 2019.
-The number of ships registered in the Norwegian ship registry at the end of 2019 was 1,514.
+Norway ranked as the world's fifth-largest shipping nation by fleet value in 2020.
+The number of commercial ships registered in the Norwegian ship registry at the beginning of 2020 was 1,514.

 Norwegian shipowners have a strong position within offshore supply, bulk, ro-ro and other dry cargo, as well as chemical, gas, shuttle and other oil tankers.

 Norway offers a highly stable and favourable regulatory framework.
 The Norwegian International Ship Registry and the Norwegian tonnage tax regime are among the decisive factors that make Norway a popular shipping nation.

 In the ship finance industry, DNB and Nordea are the main debt-finance providers; in addition, foreign banks are both present and active, in particular with regard to syndicated loans.
 Furthermore, several niche players are active, and new banks are established with a particular focus on the maritime sector.

 In recent years, the Norwegian bond market has seen a surge in issuances in the shipping sector, and has been a huge success.
 Bond issue, through the Nordic Trustee, is an available and highly liquid source of finance.